josefKiefer/spotapi/README.md

 -   [ ] Translations(?)
 -   [ ] Unit testing (Jest + Enzyme)
 -   [ ] Page shouldn't render based on auth code in url
+-   [ ] Option to create playlist from top tracks/artists
+-   [ ] Should redirect to Spotify app
+-   [ ] Deploy to the cloud